kshenoy/CapsUnlocked/README.md

       (Karabiner) but I couldn't find one for Windows and decided to fill the gap.

   * Can I toggle this on the fly?
     - Yes!
-If you're using the standalone executable, just right-click on the icon in the SystemTray and choose `Suspend`
+Just right-click on the AutoHotkey icon in the SystemTray and choose `Suspend`

-## Installation and Usage
+### Installation and Usage
 If you don't want to mess with downloading the AutoHotkey executable etc. just download the latest standalone [CapsUnlocked.exe](https://github.com/kshenoy/CapsUnlocked/releases) and run it.
 That's it

 If you're already using AutoHotkey or want to use it, either copy-paste the contents of CapsUnlocked.ahk into your script file or simply include it